DaniLabs/Sublist3r/README.md

 Short Form    | Long Form         | Description
 ------------- | ------------------|-------------
--d            | --domain          | Domain name to enumerate subdomains of -b            | --bruteforce      | Enable the subbrute bruteforce module -p            | --ports           | Scan the found subdomains against specific tcp ports -v            | --verbose         | Enable the verbose mode and display results in realtime -t            | --threads         | Number of threads to use for subbrute bruteforce -e            | --engines         | Specify a comma-separated list of search engines -o            | --output          | Save the results to text file -h            | --help            | show the help message and exit -to           | --takover-check   | [New] Scan subdomains for unregistered services such as Github Pages
+-d            | --domain          | Domain name to enumerate subdomains of -b            | --bruteforce      | Enable the subbrute bruteforce module ([New] Add best wordlist subdomains) -p            | --ports           | Scan the found subdomains against specific tcp ports -v            | --verbose         | Enable the verbose mode and display results in realtime -t            | --threads         | Number of threads to use for subbrute bruteforce -e            | --engines         | Specify a comma-separated list of search engines -o            | --output          | Save the results to text file -h            | --help            | show the help message and exit -to           | --takover         | [New] Scan subdomains for unregistered services such as Github Pages -i            | --findip          | [New] Find the IP address of each subdomain

 ### Examples